GentleZhu/HEER/preprocessing/Readme.md

    For one edgetype 'xxx', its reverse type will be marked as 'xxx-1'.
 For example, one edge type is 'hasChild', then its reverse edge will be 'hasChild-1'.

-**third file**	is named as
+**The third file** is named as

 	dataset-name.config

 It contains following informaton:
 The first line is a list of edge type, each edge type is represented as a list of left node index and right node index; The second line is a list of node indexes starting from 0.
 They are in string type; The third line is a list of edge indexes starting from 0.
-They are in string type; The fourth line is a list of each edge's directed contion.
-Therefore, we might have this sample config file DBLP.config as:
+They are in string type; The fourth line is a list of each edge's directed condition, 1 stands for directed and 0 stands for undirected.
+Therefore, we might have a sample config file **DBLP.config** as:

 	[[0, 0], [0, 1], [0, 2], [0, 3], [0, 4]]
 	['P', 'Y', 'W', 'A', 'V']
 	['PP', 'PY', 'PW', 'PA', 'PV']
 	[1, 0, 0, 0, 0]

-Note that for the fourth line, 1 stands for directed and 0 stands for undirected.

 #### Execute and example
 And we are using python3.<br/>